Blog/Industry

 Before and after comparison showing AI promises on one side and actual performance gaps on the other

-Warning: The gap between AI promises and actual performance can turn simple projects into expensive time sinks when a tool cannot reliably produce working code.
+Warning: The gap between AI promises and actual performance can turn simple projects into costly time sinks when tools fail to deliver reliable results.

 Three-step flow showing initial promise, hours spent, and repeated failures leading to wasted time